 The exam must be administered in person and will take place on Friday of class week at one of our training campuses in the Dallas area.

 Please note that students are permitted one opportunity to retake the exam without repeating the course.
 Retakes are administered in-person at our Dallas training campuses on Monday following class week.

-While we are offering this course via webinar due to COVID-19 precautions, the course must be taken live and the exam must be administered in person at our facility.
+While we are offering this course via webinar through the July session due to COVID-19 precautions, the course must be taken live and the exam must be administered in person at our facility.

 Beginning in August, this course will be fully in-person at our Dallas training facility.